danielasch/Ontology-Matcher-WN/README.txt

 	Examples:

-	a) Use top-match to align a domain ontology with dolce, sumo or dul:
+	a) Use Ontology-Matcher to align a domain ontology with dolce, sumo or dul:
 	C:/Users/.../ontology.owl
 	C:/Users/.../alignment.rdf
 	sumo
 	2

-	b) Use top-match to align a domain ontology with
+	b) Use Ontology-Matcher to align a domain ontology with
 	dolce, sumo or dul and evaluate the genereted
 	alignment with a reference alignment:
 	C:/Users/.../ontology.owl